VAS rates apply

 Repeat scheduling on each channel varies as channels have different format models and programmes have different ratings.
 A 24 hour channel like M-Net schedules every hour and block channels like The History Channel schedule 4 hour blocks which repeat over a 24 hour period.

-We find that subscribers 'surf' through their favourite channels looking for something to watch, often complain about repeats.
-However, subscribers who plan their viewing upfront, including subscribers with PVRs, always complain that there is too much to watch.
+We find that customers 'surf' through their favourite channels looking for something to watch, often complain about repeats.
+However, customers who plan their viewing upfront, including customers with PVRs, always complain that there is too much to watch.
 We have a number of resources available to help you plan your viewing: